wildfly-swarm-archive/devoxx-lab/README.md

 Your feedback and questions during the workshop will help to drive the direction of the activities and and make it valuable experience for everybody attending.

-Some resources that we can recommend to get you started.
+The following is a list of resources that we can recommend to get you started.

-*Short, online articles:*
+*Online articles*
 - Eberhard Wolff, "Microservices Primer": https://leanpub.com/microservices-primer
 - Martin Fowler, "Microservices in a Nutshell":  https://www.thoughtworks.com/de/insights/blog/microservices-nutshell